luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 ---

 # Introduction
 Most programs are initially written in a _single-threaded_ fashion.
 A single-threaded program has only one thread of execution.
-This means that the program performs one execution at a time, in a sequential matter.
+This means that the program performs one execution at a time, in a sequential manner.
 This makes developing, debugging and maintaining the program simple, as the program as a whole is easier to reason about.
 However, many modern operating systems have multi-core processors, which have the capability of executing many tasks in parallel.
 With single-threaded programs, most of these cores are left unused.
 This can become especially noticeable if _blocking_ requests are involved, where the execution of the entire program is halted until a task finishes.

 A common solution to this program is to make the program _multi-threaded_.
 Multi-threaded programs run tasks concurrently, or in parallel.
 Each thread executes its own execution path of the program, allowing the program to execute multiple tasks at a time.
 Now, a blocking request could be executed on a different thread, allowing to program to continue execution without having to wait for the request to complete.

 With many cores being available on modern operating systems, this paradigm becomes increasingly common.
 The increased efficiency of the program's execution seems like an obvious reason to take advantage of it.
 However, when making this change, energy consumption is often left out of the equation.
 In this report, we will investigate how single-threaded and multi-threaded programs compare in energy consumption, and what considerations a developer should take in mind when choosing between the two paradigms.

 More specifically, we will investigate how the memory usage of the same program differs given a single-threaded and multi-threaded implementation.
 For this, we will take into account the overhead of creating a thread, the number of threads used and the effect of reusing threads.

+All the code and scripts used is available in the following repository: [github.com/xpple/CS4575p1-code](https://github.com/xpple/CS4575p1-code).
+We will refer to excerpts from this repository in our report.

 # Methodology
 We will use Java as testing language.
 Java has APIs available that allows us to easily configure the number of threads and whether threads are reused.
 Furthermore, in Java threads are OS threads, which is what we want to measure.
 Languages like Go have coroutines that are lightweight versions of threads, which are managed by the Go runtime and not the OS.
 Because these threads barely have any overhead, they are less interesting to study.